-We Belong Together is an initiative of the National Domestic Workers Alliance and the National Asian Pacific American Women's Forum, with the participation of women’s organizations, immigrant rights groups, children, and families across the country.
+We Belong Together is a campaign of the National Domestic Workers Alliance and the National Asian Pacific American Women's Forum, with the participation of women’s organizations, immigrant rights groups, children, and families across the country.

 We believe that we have a responsibility to help our neighbors—no matter where they were born—and that all our children deserve a brighter future.
 As women, we especially know the importance of sticking together.
 We wouldn’t be where we are without the help and support of the women in our lives—our mothers, sisters, teachers, daughters and friends.
 As Americans, we honor and celebrate our nation’s unique commitment to protecting families and giving equal opportunities and respect to women and girls.
 This commitment must be reflected in our immigration laws as well.

 Our current immigration system is not working for people born in the United States or for people born abroad.
-Any meaningful reform of our immigration system must include a fair and generous process that ensures that immigrant women have the opportunity to take care of themselves and their families, and bring their numerous contributions and talents to strengthen America.
-Specifically, immigration reform legislation must:
+Any meaningful reform of our immigration system must include a fair and generous process that ensures that immigrant women have the opportunity to take care of themselves and their families, and bring their numerous contributions and talents to strengthen the United States of America.
+Specifically, immigration reform must:

-- Include a broad and clear roadmap to citizenship that recognizes the contributions of women’s work and women workers.
+- Create a broad and clear roadmap to citizenship for all members of the undocumented community.

 - Promote immigrant integration that includes and empowers women.

 We Belong Together was formed on Mothers’ Day 2010 when a group of women traveled to Arizona in the wake of the passage of the anti-immigrant law SB1070, to investigate how the new law would affect women, children and families in that state.
 What we heard were stories of abuse, of inhumane treatment and forcible, traumatic separation of mothers from their families, and children from their parents.
 In July of 2010, we organized a Congressional briefing to bring those stories to Washington, DC.